Paul-Wisdom/Budget-Tracking-Application/Readme.md

 It's key features include;
 - User sign up with email verification
 - Password Change
-- Budget creation on sign up and subsequently every first day of a month
+- Budget creation on sign up and subsequently at beginning of a new month
 - Income and expense creation
 - Transactions storage
 - Display of income and expenses in Pie, Doughnut and Bar Charts